 Children with Cri du Chat syndrome usually have some motor delay, especially in walking.
-Some children walk as early as two years, but others can take up to six years because of low muscle tone.
+Some children walk as early as 2 years, but others can take up to 6 years because of low muscle tone.
 Some might never walk.

 Children with Cri du Chat syndrome can have behaviour problems that might include: